tomislavmedak/tomislavmedak.github.io/CV_TMedak.md

 ## Teaching

+'Camposud Summer Camp', experimental publishing workshop on the 'southern question', convened with Valeria Graziano and Marcell Mars, Calasetta, Aug 26-Sep 5.

 'Modeling the Planetary Crisis', guest lecture for BA students at the Coventry Unversity, Feb.
 4, 2020.

 'Computing the Doughnut: Modeling a Post-Growth Future', guest lecture for MA students at the King’s College in London, Mar.
 28, 2019.